conda/conda/docs/source/dev-guide/techspec-solver-state.md

     * A package with that name is _not_ installed.
 3. Add `virtual` packages as unconstrained `specs`.
 4. Add all those installed packages, as unconstrained `specs`, that satisfy any of these conditions:
-    * The history is empty (in that case all installed packages are added)
+    * The history is empty (in that case, all installed packages are added)
     * The package name is part of `aggresive_updates`
     * The package was no installed by `conda`, but by pip or other PyPI tools.